Value Added and Productivity Linkages Across Countries, [OA] (with François de Soyres), February 2023, R&R at AEJ: Macro.

-Inequality, Business Cycles, and Growth: A Unified Approach to Stabilization Policies, with Philipp Wangner (TSE), December 2022.
-NEW! [online appendix, SSRN]
+Inequality, Business Cycles, and Growth: A Unified Approach to Stabilization Policies, [OA] (with Philipp Wangner), December 2022.

 In short: We develop a unified heterogenous agent New Keynesian growth framework.
 In this environment, the efficacy of stabilization policies fundamentally changes relative to the conventional wisdom that either neglects household heterogeneity, nominal rigidities, or long-run effects on technology growth.
-Our analysis provides a rationale to finance stabilizers by issuing government debt and/or by shifting the tax incidence on middle-class households.
+Our analysis supports the use of government debt issuance and/or shifting the tax burden to middle-class households to finance stabilizers.

-Wealth, Returns, and Taxation: A Tale of Two Dependencies, with Philipp Wangner (TSE), August 2022. [online appendix, NBER slides, SSRN]
+Wealth, Returns, and Taxation: A Tale of Two Dependencies, [OA, NBER slides] (with Philipp Wangner), August 2022.

 In short: We study wealth taxation when individual portfolio choices and associated returns are correlated with wealth through: (i) type dependence, i.e. investment skills drive return differences and (ii) scale dependence, i.e. wealth itself triggers returns.
 The macro and welfare implications of wealth taxation depend on the right tail of the wealth distribution, the degree of scale and type dependence, and the extent to which returns reflect investment productivity.

-Buying and Selling Entrepreneurial Assets, with Sumudu Kankanamge (TSE), June 2020.
+Buying and Selling Entrepreneurial Assets, (with Sumudu Kankanamge), June 2020.

-Global Trade and GDP Comovement, with François de Soyres (FRB), May 2022, Journal of Economic Dynamics and Control.
-[WP version]
+Global Trade and GDP Comovement, (with François de Soyres), May 2022, Journal of Economic Dynamics and Control.

-Housing-market Matching, Regional Mobility and Unemployment Insurance [Slides], with Christophe Bruneel (KU-Leuven).
+Housing-market Matching, Regional Mobility and Unemployment Insurance, (with Christophe Bruneel).

 Use a unique dataset comprising the whole universe of US housing transactions (105 million of housing units).
 Information on history of sales and price change, property tax change, and housing characteristics.

-Facts on Business Transfers: Liquidity and Price Dynamics, with Sumudu Kankanamge (TSE).
+Facts on Business Transfers: Liquidity and Price Dynamics, (with Sumudu Kankanamge).

 ~100000 Business transactions (Small and Middle Sized Entreprises), with information in panel on reasons to sell, asking and selling price, capital (tangible & intangible), firm age.